 William Lee Johnson - 108 years & 7 months

-To send flowers in memory of William L. Johnson, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of William L. Johnson, please visit our Heartfelt Sympathies Store.

 "Old Bill Johnson" passed away Tuesday, April 30th at his home in Hampden Heights, Reading.
 Although Bill could have died a dozen times before this over the past 39,655 days, he chose this Tuesday to move on.

 He was the husband of Tex Johnson (99), a well-known antiques dealer in Berks Co. to whom he was married for 78 years tying the knot a few weeks after the bombing of Pearl Harbor.
 He was the father of Kristofor L. Johnson with whom he spent many hours catching fish in the Poconos.
 The local trout are the only creatures who are glad Bill will no longer be fishing.